 Whether you’re opening your first, second, or fifth business bank account, it’s important to remember that all business bank accounts are not created equal.
 Some come with high minimum balances in exchange for more features, while others may not require a minimum initial deposit but offer fewer perks in return.
 There are also other kinds of accounts, such as high-yield checking accounts, which give you the features of a checking account while offering a return on your deposit like a savings account would.
 Here are a few of your best options.

-The Chase Business Complete checking account is a great entry-level business checking account, either for your company’s first checking account or for an additional account to use for stashing tax or payroll money.
+The Chase Business Complete Banking account is a great entry-level business checking account, either for your company’s first checking account or for an additional account to use for stashing tax or payroll money.
 This account comes with a low monthly fee (which is waived with a $2,000 daily balance).

-With Chase Business Complete checking account, you’ll get unlimited free electronic deposits and can deposit $5,000 in cash without having to pay a fee.
+With Chase Business Complete Banking, you’ll get unlimited free electronic deposits and can deposit $5,000 in cash without having to pay a fee.
 This makes the account a great option if you only need a few services on your main business banking account, or if you’re looking to add a second checking account that won’t need tons of support or features.

 Chase Performance Business Checking takes the entry-level account a step further, with more support for midsize businesses and entrepreneurs who need a little more from their bank.
 This account offers 250 free transactions, $20,000 worth of free cash deposits, and has a $30 monthly service fee that’s waived with a balance of $35,000.
 Plus, you’ll also get two outgoing domestic wire transfers for free every month.